 And, as we’ve mentioned, these cards can offer lucrative perks.
 Business card issuers want business customers as they spend more, on average, than consumers.
 As a result business cards may offer perks rewards like cash back or points, as well as welcome offers that provide bonus cash back or miles.

 Here are eight things that you need to know before you apply for a business credit card.

-2. You don’t need an Employer Identification Number.
+2. You Don’t Need an Employer Identification Number

-If you’re looking for a small business credit card to help you finance your company expenses, consider a card that offers an interest-free financing period.
+If you’re looking for a small business credit card to help finance company expenses, consider a card that offers an interest-free financing period.